What Is a Car Insurance Deductible

 Let's examine the practical differences between these two common deductible amounts with a real-world scenario:

-In this example, you'd need to go nearly two years without filing a claim before the premium savings ($300/year) offset the higher out-of-pocket cost ($500 additional at claim time).
-This calculation helps illustrate why your driving history and likelihood of filing claims matter significantly.
+In this example, you'd need roughly two claim-free years before the premium savings offset the higher out-of-pocket cost.
+This calculation is why your driving history and likelihood of filing claims matters significantly.
+Use our guide on what affects car insurance rates to understand your full risk profile.

 Key Factors When Choosing Your Deductible Amount